sekelsta/genelib/Readme.md

 ### Entity Behaviors and AI tasks
 To get genetics to work right, you will have to add a few specific EntityBehaviors to your entity.
 By code, they are:

 "genelib.genetics": For having genes, what a shocker.
 Specify "genomeType" here.
-Serverside only.
+Required serverside.
+Optionally can be included clientside, if you have a gene interpreter that should run on the client.

 "genelib.grow" replacing "grow": Makes baby animals keep their genes when they grow up.